redwoodresearch/remix_public/remix_d5_part3_instructions.md

 def keep_nodes_on_path(path: list[rc.Circuit], nodes_to_keep: set[str]) -> list[str]:
     """
-    Given a path as a list of nodes, create the list of the names of the nodes present in `nodes_to_keep`, in the order they appear in the path.""" filtered_path = []
+    Given a path as a list of nodes, create the list of the names of the nodes present in `nodes_to_keep`, in the order they appear in the path.
+    """
+    filtered_path = []
     "TODO: YOUR CODE HERE"
     return filtered_path